bjohannsen/spring-boot-actuator-jmx-metrics-exporter/README.md

 # spring-boot-actuator-jmx-metrics-exporter
 Glue Library to publish JMX MBean attributes as Spring Actuator metrics.

-## How it works
+Supports simple attribute values that can be parsed as a Number as well as composite attribute types.

 It reads configured attributes from MBeans and submits them to the Spring Boot Actuator metrics system (i.e. Micrometer).
 The JMX data is scraped in a configurable interval to avoid performance issues.